MobiSurvStd/MobiSurvStd/docs/src/format/households.md

 Identifier of the special location where the household is located.

 - **Type:** String
-- **Guarantees:**
-  - The home special location intersects with the home detailed zone, draw zone, and INSEE zone (only checked if the locations and zones are known).

 ### `home_detailed_zone`

 Identifier of the detailed zone where the household is located.

 - **Type:** String
-- **Guarantees:**
-  - Values are either all null or all defined.
-  - If `detailed_zones.parquet` exists, then the value is a valid `detailed_zone_id`.
-  - The home detailed zone intersects with the home draw zone and INSEE zone (only checked if the zones are known).

 ### `home_draw_zone`

 Identifier of the draw zone where the household is located.

 - **Type:** String
-- **Guarantees:**
-  - Values are either all null or all defined.
-  - If `draw_zones.parquet` exists, then the value is a valid `draw_zone_id`.
-  - The home draw zone intersects with the home INSEE zone (only checked if the zones are known).

 ### `home_insee`